 The New York Times is a premier U.S. newspaper for coverage of national security and privacy issues.
 As with many newspaper websites, however, access is limited for non-subscribers.
 This website allows non-subscribers free access to up to 10 articles per month.
 Find the website's search engine by first clicking the three horizontal bars at the left side of the page.
-By entering "basic income" or "jobs guarantee" in the search box, the debater can access articles such as the following: "Andrew Yang on Universal Basic Income," and "The Case for a Federal Jobs Guarantee."
+By entering "intellectual property" in the search box, the debater can access articles such as the following: "Boom in AI Prompts a Test of Copyright Law," and "China Continues to Fall Short of Promises to Protect Intellectual Property, U.S. says."